10 cockroach facts you must know

 The Sydney region is home to a number of creepy creatures, but none more so than the cockroach.
 This much-hated insect has been around for over 300 million years and it’s not going anywhere soon.
 Cockroaches come in all shapes and sizes with some being as small as a centimeter while others can grow up to 30cm long!
 In this blog post, we’ll be exploring Sydney’s creepiest cockroach facts, along with the best ways to combat them.

-1. Cockroaches are the most successful animal on earth.
+1. Cockroaches are the most successful insects on earth.

 Cockroaches are the most successful animal on earth; they date back some 320 million years and have managed to survive every single mass extinction event.
 The only thing that can kill them is a nuclear bomb, which is why it’s important to call cockroach control professionals if you find one in your home.